stonebraker/lap/docs/examples/README.md

 -   Your application benefits from accessing attestation data via DOM attributes
 -   You prefer avoiding JSON parsing in your verification code
 -   You need maximum compatibility with HTML processing tools
+-   Your users prefer the familiarity of html syntax

 ### Use Script Tag JSON When: